bidzyyys/chasm/README.md

    </p>

 Taking an offer means that one find an offer and is willing to exchange its money.
 That info makes some kind of a contract between those two sides, each of them agrees to send funds on time.
-In our protocol it means that an acceptance transaction is involved into xpeer's blockchain.
-In addition to inputs and outputs lists, acceptance transaction contains hash of the offer, specifies taker's address for income and can be created only if matching offer exists in our blockchain.
-To make an acceptance, user has to send fees that are the same as in the offer.
+In our protocol it means that a match transaction is involved into xpeer's blockchain.
+In addition to inputs and outputs lists, match transaction contains hash of the offer, specifies taker's address for income and can be created only if matching offer exists in our blockchain.
+To make a match, user has to send fees that are the same as in the offer.